Donate Sponsor

 long-haired black-and-white kittens perched inside a hole cut from wood.
 The kitten has blue eyes and long white whiskers

 1. Cat whiskers have a Latin name.
-The official name for cat whiskers is vibrissae, which comes from the Latin vibrio meaning ‘to vibrate’, because they can sense vibrations.
+The official name for cat whiskers is vibrissae.
+This comes from the Latin vibrio, meaning ‘to vibrate’, because they can sense vibrations.

 2. Whiskers are made from keratin.
 Keratin is the same protein that human and cat hair and nails/claws are made from.
-Whiskers are much longer and thicker than cat hair, but thinner and more flexible than their claws.
+Whiskers are much longer and thicker than cat hair.
+But they are thinner and more flexible than their claws.

 3. Whisker length can vary.
-The length of cat whiskers varies as they are proportionate to the width of the cat’s body, but on average they are five to 10 centimetres (two to four inches) long.
-The Guiness World Record for the longest whisker on a cat was recorded in 2005 at 19 centimetres (7.5 inches) long, belonging to Missi, a Maine Coon cat from Finland.
+The length of cat whiskers varies as they are proportionate to the width of the cat’s body.
+But on average they are five to 10 centimetres (two to four inches) long.
+The Guinness World Record for the longest whisker on a cat was recorded in 2005 at 19 centimetres (7.5 inches) long.
+It belonged to Missi, a Maine Coon cat from Finland.

 4. Cats are born with whiskers.
 All kittens are born with short whiskers that grow as they get older.
-As kittens’ eyes and ears don’t open until they are around two weeks old, their whiskers help them to sense what’s going on around them in their first couple of weeks of life.
+Kittens’ eyes and ears don’t open until they are around two weeks old.
+Their whiskers help them to sense what’s going on around them in their first couple of weeks of life.

 7. Sphynx cats don’t have whiskers.
 The hairless breed of cat known as Sphynx do not have any fur, whiskers or eyelashes.
 They have to rely on their other senses, such as sight and smell, to do the job of whiskers.